jfelding/imed/README.md

     pip install IMED

-To get started, IMED.ST_all contains a wrapper function standardizingTrans(imgs,sigma,method,eps=0,inverse=False) Here is the doc:

-    Takes n-dimensional data and returns the n-dimensional Standardized Transform.
-    Methods 'full' and 'sep' are 2D methods only.

-    Parameters:
-    * imgs is a signal
-    * sigma (float)/array-like determines the zero-mean Gaussian that defines the IMED matrix G - not G^(1/2).
-      If sigma is array-like it should contain the same number of values as the number of dimensions of imgs.

-    * eps (float) is an optional small parameter to offset the Gaussian so that it is always numerically non-zero.
-    This can allow deconvolution without significant noise amplification.
-    * method (string) is the method used to perform the standardizing transform.
-Choose between:
-     1. **'full':** Full Dense Matrix $z_{ST}= G^{1/2}z$ using eigenvalue decomposition
-     2. **'sep'** Separated Dense Matrices $z_{ST}= G_x^{1/2}z G_y^{1/2}$ using eigenvalue decomposition
-     3. **'fft'**: Performs circular convolution using discrete fourier transforms of image and Gaussian without enforcing symmetric boundary conditions
-     4. **'dct_by_fft'**: Performs circular convolution using discrete fourier transforms of mirrored image and Gaussian to ensure symmetric boundary conditions and reduce edge effects from 'Gibbs-like phenomenon'
-     5. **'dct'**: Performs symmetric convolution using discrete cosine transform of image, which is identical to
-     6. the 'dct_by_fft  method, but should be more efficient
-    """

 ## Parallelization of frequency methods and backend change
-The frequency methods of the standardizing transform ('fft', 'dct' and 'dct_by_fft') are implemented using scipy.fft.
+The IMED methods are implemented using the `scipy.fft` module.
-By chopping up the transforms into smaller chunks, scipy supports parallelization by specifying the _workers_ environment variable:
+By chopping up the transforms into smaller chunks, SciPy supports parallelization by specifying the _workers_ environment variable:

     from scipy import fft
     with fft.set_workers(-1):